Course Descriptions

 Credits: 3.
 Prerequisites: none

-Research Methods in Digital Communication – MMC 6421
+Research Methods in Mass Communication – MMC 6421

-In this course, you will learn the methods and strategies to use when evaluating online communication tools.
+The students in this course will learn the methods and strategies to use when evaluating online communication tools.
 Through effective working knowledge and real-world applications, the students will analyze and apply various types of research methods and tools.

 Credits: 3.
 Prerequisites: none